 - Do not remove shipping support from expansion sections or power interrupting sections until they have been installed on the runway. - 2.
 Installation of brackets along the runway.
 Keep them as level and evenly spaced as possible.
 You may install the hangers on the brackets before or after they are mounted along the runway. - 3.
-Pre-install assemblies on the ground.
-It's faster, easier, safer and more connivent should you drop something. - a.
-Install splice on one end of conductors and expansions. - 4.
+Pre-install the assemblies on the ground.
+It's faster, easier, safer and more convenient should you drop something.
+Conductor bar expansion sections will come from the factory with one splice pre-installed. - 4.
 Installation of hangers and conductors and final assembly along the runway.
 This will most likely be accomplished from a lift or work platform.